VanRijnLab/speak-smart-2/javascript-HTML5 experiment/JSRL-speech-API-with-automatic-voice-trigger/README.md

-# jsrl - German Cities
+# jsrl - SPEECH API and automatic voice key trigger

-Javascript implementation of RUGged Learning for studying the locations of famous German landmarks using a voice key.
+Javascript implementation of RUGged Learning for studying swahili vocabulary, using automaic speech assessment and voice key.
-Requires a voice key trigger box and a gamepad device used by the experimenter to classify responses.
+Works best in Chrome.
+Requires a microphone and headphones.

 ## Usage